Adoration of the Magi (Rubens, Cambridge): History

-The painting was sold from the estate of Hugh Grosvenor, 2nd Duke of Westminster at Sotheby's in 1959 and bought for a world-record price of £250,000 by the property millionaire Alfred Ernest Allnatt.
-Two years later he offered it to King's College, Cambridge.
+The painting was sold from the estate of Hugh Grosvenor, 2nd Duke of Westminster at Sotheby's in 1959 and bought for a world-record price of £250,000 by property millionaire Alfred Ernest Allnatt.
+Two years later he donated it to King's College, Cambridge.

 The college accepted "this munificent gift" with the intention of displaying the painting in the college chapel, possibly as an altarpiece.
 The painting was initially displayed in the college's antechapel, but the decision was taken to modify the east end of the main chapel so it could be installed as an altarpiece.
-The floor at the east end was lowered by removing the three steps leading up to the altar so the painting would not obscure the chapel's stained glass windows, and wooden fittings – oak panelling, and a communion rail and reredos installed in 1906 to designs by Detmar Blow were also removed.
-The changes remain controversial with criticism of the destruction of "irreplaceable features" causing "incalculable" damage to the building's spirituality, just so the painting would look good in television broadcasts of the chapel's annual Festival of Nine Lessons and Carols.
+The floor at the east end was lowered by removing the three steps leading up to the altar so the painting would not obscure the chapel's stained glass windows.
+The oak panelling, a communion rail and reredos (designed by Detmar Blow and installed in 1906) were also removed.
+The changes remain controversial with critics denouncing the destruction of "irreplaceable features" causing "incalculable" damage to the building's spirituality - all for the sake of appearances during the chapel's annual television broadcasts of Festival of Nine Lessons and Carols.

 A wooden triptych frame was created for the painting, which included a new harlequin grisaille, and Rubens' painting was installed at the east end of the chapel in 1968, where it remains.

 In June 1974 the painting was vandalised, with two-foot-high letters "IRA" scratched on it.